-The diverse research opportunities in our naturally interdisciplinary department are enhanced by the research programs of associated faculty on the Marquette campus in the sciences and engineering and Milwaukee area research laboratories and clinics.
+The diverse research opportunities in our naturally interdisciplinary department are enhanced by the research programs of associated faculty on the Marquette campus in the sciences and engineering and Milwaukee-area research laboratories and clinics.

-Visit the Department Web Page for more detailed program information.
+Visit the department web page for more detailed program information.

-The priority deadline for review of applications is Jan.
-15 for both the master's and doctoral programs for the following fall term.
+The priority deadline for review of applications is January 15 for both the master's and doctoral programs for the following fall term.
 After the priority admission deadline, applications will be reviewed on a rolling basis as space permits.

-For a comprehensive listing of merit-based aid (graduate assistantships/fellowships) please visit the departmental financial aid web page.
+For a comprehensive listing of merit-based aid (graduate assistantships/fellowships), visit the departmental financial aid webpage.
 Private scholarships may also be available.
 U.S. citizens and permanent residents may be eligible to apply for need-based federal aid (loans) to help fund their educational expenses as well.